Paradise Lost (band): Century Media (2006–2016)

 Paradise Lost headlined the Jägermeister Stage at Ozzfest 2010 on 18 September 2010.

 In late 2011, Paradise Lost began recording its 13th studio album Tragic Idol in The Chapel Studios in Lincolnshire.
-The album was released on 23 April 2012..
+The album was released on 23 April 2012.
 Adrian Erlandsson was unable to play a few live shows for this album so the band got Jeff Singer again to fill in.

 Paradise Lost performed some of their songs at the Metal Hammer Golden Gods awards with Cristina Scabbia on Paradise Lost's song "Say Just Words" and with Gus G. of a Black Sabbath cover, "Into the Void".

-On 15 August 2013, the cover and artwork were released for their compilation album of b-sides titled Tragic Illusion 25.
-From September to October 2014, some of the songs from the album were released, such as a new song entitled Loneliness Remains, and older songs that were remade such as Our Savior 2013 from Lost Paradise and the self-titled song Gothic 2013 from Gothic.
+On 15 August 2013, the cover and artwork for their compilation album of B-sides, Tragic Illusion 25, were released.
+From September to October 2014, some of the songs from the album were released, such as a new song entitled "Loneliness Remains", and older songs that were remade such as "Our Savior 2013" from Lost Paradise and the title track "Gothic 2013" from Gothic.
 The album was released on 5 November 2013.

 On 27 October 2013, it was announced that the writing for the 14th studio album will begin after their 25th-anniversary tour and the recording to the album will start in June 2014.
 On 29 December 2014, it was revealed that The Plague Within would be the title for upcoming album.
 On 26 January 2015, the release date for 2 June 2015 was announced, along with the producer, Jaime Gomez Arellano and the recording location of Orgone Studios, London.
-Speaking to Rock Sins, Nick Holmes stated that the new album would have elements of all previous Paradise Lost material including a return to the death/doom of their early output, stating that "there's some songs that could've been written in 1989, a couple of really old school doom/death songs which are gonna surprise a couple of people when they hear it."
+Speaking to Rock Sins, Nick Holmes stated that the new album would have elements of all previous Paradise Lost material including a return to the death/doom of their early output, stating that "there's some songs that could've been written in 1989, a couple of really old school doom/death songs which are gonna surprise a couple of people when they hear it".
 The Plague Within is considered by many traditional fans to be their best and most complete album in many years, as well as being a true return to their signature sound.